-Athletes are required to follow the anti-doping rules of sports that adopt the Code.
-The Code is supported by five international standards that ensure a uniform approach to anti-doping around the world.
+Athletes and Athlete Support Personnel are required to follow the anti-doping rules of sports that adopt the Code.
+The Code is supported by eight international standards that ensure a uniform approach to anti-doping around the world.

 The Code is integral to ensuring that athletes can expect fair competition wherever they participate, and it provides international expertise to every nation.

-In its commitment to the WADA Code, UKAD seeks to protect athletes, promote clean sport and establish consistent standards.
+In its commitment to the World Anti-Doping Code, UKAD seeks to protect Athletes, promote clean sport and establish consistent standards.